 “Maybe,” Steve conceded.
 It was more than Tony expected to get.
 He directed several uncharitable thoughts towards Fury.

 “Fifty-third floor, sirs,” JARVIS announced.
-Steve twitched slightly.
+Steve twitched.

 “Good afternoon, Captain Rogers.”